sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 expect(props).toHaveProperty('data-codeception-id', 'type_Col_2')
 -->

-The difference between these two lines of code is hard to notice, and we can never be sure that the name separator (`-` vs. `_`) is the only difference here.
+The difference between these two lines of code is hard to notice, and we can never be sure that the name separator (`-` or `_`) is the only difference here.

 Most likely, on a project with such requirement, this pattern will appear in many places.
 One way to improve it is to create functions, that generate test IDs for each tool: